Are you looking for a noisy toy for your rabbit to play with?

 Noise: Annoying

-These balls tend to get rolled to the edge of the room or under furniture where they will be ignored,.
-A good game to play to keep your rabbit interested is to place a toilet roll tube on its end and balance the ball on top, then see how long you bunny can last before it feels compelled to knock it over.
+One game was to place a toilet roll tube on its end and balance the ball on top, then see how long it would last before our bunnies feel compelled to knock it over.

 Overall